ssiyad/frappe-straw/architecture.md

 parameters will be different.
 But under the hood, it will be using `api`.
 So if anyone wanted to use any endpoint (or external URLs), they can use `api`.

+## `auth`
+Set of auth related methods.
+It can be used to login, logout and get current user.
+This module must be able to handle authorisation in the future.

 ## `resource`
 Resource is the fundamental data structure of this package.
 Any `resource` will contain helper methods to load, reset and refresh the data.
 Resources can be